lenstronomy/JAXtronomy/README.rst

 **LightModel surface brightness**

 The table below shows how much faster JAXtronomy is compared to lenstronomy for different source profiles and different grid sizes.
-These tests were run using an Intel(R) Xeon(R) Gold 6338 CPU @ 2.00GHz and an NVIDIA A100 GPU.

 .. list-table::
    :header-rows: 1